zhuang-hao-ming/arcgis-matplotlib-colormap-style/README.md

 This repository provides an ArcGIS style file, enabling people to use matplotlib-style colormaps in ArcMap, and currently provides all color maps in the Diverging colormaps list.

+If you use this project, please star it, thank you!

 ## Available matplotlib colormap
 ![color_ramp](https://github.com/zhuang-hao-ming/arcgis-matplotlib-colormap-style/blob/master/images/color_ramp.png)
 ## showcase